WebAssembly/interface-types/proposals/interface-types/scenarios.md

 ```

 The `sequence.start`, `sequence.append` and `sequence.complete` instructions are
 used to manage the generation of sequences.

-The `loop-for` pseudo instruction
-facilitates the adaptation process, but is a slight generalization of the core
+The `loop-for` pseudo instruction facilitates the adaptation process, but is a
-wasm `loop` pattern.
+slight generalization of the core wasm `loop` pattern.

+The `local.incr` and `local.decr` instructions are used to implement the
+for-loop iteration.

 ### Adapter